Sea Girt, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 17.14 mi of roadways, of which 14.79 mi were maintained by the municipality, 0.08 mi by Monmouth County and 3.58 mi by the New Jersey Department of Transportation.

 Route 71 is the most prominent highway in Sea Girt.
 It follows Seventh Avenue south to north on the west side of the borough near and along the border with Wall Township, connecting Manasquan in the south to Spring Lake Heights in the north.

 Public transportation

-NJ Transit offers train service at the Manasquan station on the North Jersey Coast Line from the Bay Head station to Newark Penn Station, Secaucus Junction, Penn Station New York and Hoboken Terminal.
+NJ Transit offers train service at the Manasquan station.
+Commuter service is provided on the North Jersey Coast Line, offering express and local service.
+Diesel service operates from Hoboken Terminal to Bay Head, New Jersey.
+Electric service operates from Penn Station to Long Branch, New Jersey, where the electrified portion of the line ends.
+Mid-line stations include Newark Penn Station, Newark Liberty International Airport Station, and Secaucus Junction.

 NJ Transit bus service is available between Sea Girt and Philadelphia on the 317 route, with local service offered on the 830 route which runs between Asbury Park and Point Pleasant Beach with connections to additional local-service routes at Asbury Park.